 A few cities (like Rome) have just two or three subway lines, while London has over a dozen.
 Some cities' subways share the tracks with express commuter trains (such as Paris' RER and Germany's S-Bahn), which make fewer stops and can usually get you across town faster.

 Plan your route.
 Determine which line you need, the name of the end station in the direction you want to go, and (if necessary) where to transfer to another line.
-In the station, you’ll use this information to follow signs to reach your platform.
-When in doubt, just ask someone.
+In the station, you'll use this information to follow signs to reach your platform.
+When in doubt, ask.

 Keep alert.
 Follow signage carefully as you navigate through the station.
 Confirm that you're at the right platform — heading in the right direction — before boarding.
 Subways can get packed during rush hour.
 Try to steer clear of crowds and commotion; there are usually fewer people in the first and last cars.